Leaders who support bicycling are critical to the work of advocates and to the lives of all people who ride bikes.

 Phone: 507-328-2422

-For Non-Emergency Traffic Issues - reporting poor traffic behavior/traffic concern/improper parking (goes to Rochester Police) Please ALSO report this on the OurStreets app.
+For Non-Emergency Traffic Issues - reporting poor traffic behavior/traffic concern/improper parking (goes to Rochester Police) Please ALSO record if safely possible to do so and submit this to us!

 Public Safety Non-Emergency Phone: 507-328-6800